HelenGlover/Digital-Garden/index.md

     <h2>In Other Spaces:</h2>
     <p>
-      I don't have an active Substack or Medium because I feel both require a certain amount of attention to updating that I divert instead on building up Civic Builders (coming soon) and
+      I don't have an active Substack or Medium because I feel both require a certain amount of attention to updating that I divert instead of building up Civic Builders (coming soon) and
         CIB Mango Tree's Research.
 Maybe one day.
     </p>